Wells Fargo® Secured Card Terms and Conditions

 - The "Margin" for cash advances and overdraft protection advances will be 20.74 percentage points.

 Wells Fargo reserves the right to change terms, rates (APRs) and fees, at its discretion in accordance with the Consumer Credit Card Customer Agreement and Disclosure Statement ("Agreement") for your account and applicable law.

 Application of Payments: Generally, we will apply your minimum payment first to lower APR balances (such as Purchases) before balances with higher APRs (such as Cash Advances).
 Payments made in excess of the minimum payment will generally be applied to balances with higher APRs first before balances with lower ones.

-Overdraft Protection: If you choose to link your Account to your checking account for overdraft protection, please note the following.
-If you have a joint checking account, you will be responsible for all advances, including interest and charges, from your credit card to cover overdrafts regardless of who writes the check, makes a debit card purchase, or engages in any other transaction that causes the overdraft.
-An overdraft fee will be charged each day an Overdraft Protection Advance is made and interest will accrue from the date each advance is made.
+Overdraft Protection: If you choose to link your Account to your Wells Fargo Checking account for overdraft protection, please note the following.
+If you have a joint checking account, you will be responsible for all advances, including interest and charges from your credit card to cover overdrafts regardless of who writes the check, makes the debit card purchase, or engages in any other transaction that causes the overdraft.
+An Overdraft Protection Advance fee will be charged to your Account, each day an Overdraft Protection advance is made, and interest will accrue from the date each advance is made.
 See Consumer Credit Card Customer Agreement and Disclosure Statement for details.
-Please note that you may also be able to link your checking account to your savings account for overdraft protection.
+Please note that you may also be able to link your Wells Fargo Savings account to your Wells Fargo Checking account for overdraft protection.
 No interest is charged on overdraft protection transfers from your savings account.
 However, fees do apply.
-See your savings account Consumer Account Fee and Information Schedule for details.
+See your Wells Fargo Consumer Account Fee and Information Schedule for details.

 SECURITY INTEREST, PLEDGE, ASSIGNMENT OF COLLATERAL: